Sourav0118/image_classification_soul_ai/README.md

 # For Training (optional): <br>
 - The training code is provided in the image_classification.ipynb <br>
-- On running this file the dataset will be installed in the image_classification, also the trained model will be saved in a new directory named models in the image_classification as well.<br>
+- On running this file the dataset will be installed in the image_classification folder, also the trained model will be saved in a new directory named models in the image_classification folder as well.<br>
 - In order to use the trained_model.pt, please edit the model_path variable in inference.py mentioned here <br>
 _model_path = os.path.join( main_folder, 'best_model.pt' )_